US seeks trade panel to resolve labor conflict at Mexican mine | Law-Order

 Those rights are key tenets of the USMCA, which aims to improve workplace conditions in Mexico.
 Grupo Mexico, a top global copper producer, said in a statement on Tuesday that the panel would show "once and for all" that the company has not violated the law or impeded workers' rights.

 "For the San Martin mine it is important to put a final period to this chapter that unfortunately has hurt many workers and their families for more than 15 years," Grupo Mexico said, adding that "no strike continues (at the mine) since the will of the workers is to continue working."
-Mexico's labor and economy ministries did not reply to requests for comment.
+In a statement late on Tuesday, Mexico's economy ministry argued the case should be excluded, citing the principle of non-retroactivity and as it had already been reviewed by national authorities.

-In a separate dispute, Mexico rejected last week a U.S. request for review at Grupo Yazaki's auto components factory, saying it did not find substantial evidence that worker rights were denied.
+Mexico would make its position known before the panel, it said.
+In a separate dispute, Mexico last week rejected a U.S. request for review at Grupo Yazaki's auto components factory, saying it did not find substantial evidence that worker rights were denied.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)